mne-tools/mne-python/doc/advanced_setup.rst

 IPython / Jupyter notebooks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When using MNE-python within IPython or a Jupyter notebook, we strongly recommend using the Qt matplotlib backend for fast and correct rendering.
+When using MNE-Python within IPython or a Jupyter notebook, we strongly recommend using the Qt matplotlib backend for fast and correct rendering.
 On Linux, for example, Qt is the only matplotlib backend for which 3D rendering will work correctly.
 On macOS, certain matplotlib functions might not work as